When To List Your Home In Vista

 Risks:

-- Buyers compare more homes, which raises expectations for a polished presentation.
+• Buyers compare more homes, which raises expectations for presentation

 Tactics:

-- Launch with a marketing blitz that includes professional photos, a 3D tour, and a broker tour ahead of public open houses.
+• Launch with professional photos, a 3D tour, and a broker preview ahead of public open houses

 Is late winter your sweet spot?